conducive333/spreadsheet-memory-benchmarking/datagen/README.md

         - "RunningSum"
         - "SingleCellSum"
         - "CompleteBipartiteVlookup"    (only 1 column supported)
-        - "SameCellVlookup"             (only 1 column supported, experimental)
+        - "SameCellVlookup"             (only 1 column supported)
         - "SingleCellVlookup"           (only 1 column supported)

         **NOTE:** The values above are the names of classes in the source code.
 The comments of each class will show you the respective spreadsheet it will create.